What is ichthyosis?

 How is ichthyosis diagnosed?

 Ichthyosis is usually a clinical diagnosis.
-Genetic testing is available in some centres.
-Prenatal testing may be available for X-linked ichthyosis.
+Genetic testing is available in some centres and prenatal testing may be available for X-linked ichthyosis.

 Recessive X-linked ichthyosis is confirmed by absent steroid sulphatase in fibroblasts and elevated plasma cholesterol sulfate levels.